moayaan1911/moayaan/README.md

 - Full Stack Intern at a Singapore-based crypto hardware wallet firm 🇸🇬
 - Blockchain Developer at a US-based Bitcoin DeFi project 🇺🇸
 - PG Diploma in Blockchain Management from Cambridge International Qualifications (CIQ) 🇬🇧
-- Currently pursuing an online MBA in Blockchain Management from University of Studies Guglielmo Marconi, Italy 🇮🇹
+- MBA in Blockchain Management from University of Studies Guglielmo Marconi, Italy (Completed December 2025) 🇮🇹

 Let’s connect and build something epic!
 Find me at [moayaan.com](https://moayaan.com) 🌐